Analysis | The World Cup Gets Serious. What You Need to Know: QuickTake

 The World Cup is nearing its climax.
-Already headed home are the reigning champions Germany and 2010 winner Spain, not to mention Cristiano Ronaldo and Lionel Messi.
-The tournament has won praise for its last-minute dramas and the closeness of games.
-That trend is likely to continue as the July 15 final in Moscow’s Luzhniki stadium draws nearer.
+Twenty-eight of the 32 teams have been eliminated, including the favorites Brazil and reigning champions Germany, not to mention Cristiano Ronaldo’s Portugal and Lionel Messi’s Argentina.
+The tournament has excited fans with the closeness of its games and last-minute dramas -- a trend that continued into the quarterfinals, much to the delight then pain of the host nation Russia.
 Despite international political tensions, Russia’s enjoying something of a public relations triumph as host cities warmly embrace the hundreds of thousands of foreign fans who’ve thronged the streets in colorful celebrations.

 1. What’s left?